JetBrains/teamcity-documentation/topics/creating-and-editing-projects.md

 <td>

-Select the parent project form the drop\-down.
+Select the parent project from the drop-down menu.

 </td></tr><tr>